JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7883 days**.

-And here is a just a random fact -  **Eating about twenty tart cherries a day could reduce inflammatory pain and headache pain**.
+And here is a just a random fact -  **On average, a baby in the United States will eat fifteen pounds of cereal in their first year of life**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)